Investment Office · · 24 min read

 India was the standout performer.
 Double-digit growth in both deal value and count.
 A healthy IPO market providing real exit options.
 Growing domestic consumption.
 India became the region's largest exit market in 2024, surpassing Greater China for the first time.

-Japan continues to attract capital as GPs seek stability and corporate governance reform creates deal flow from corporate carve-outs and spin-offs.
+Japan continues to attract capital as GPs seek stability, and corporate governance reforms are driving deal flow from corporate carve-outs and spin-offs.

 China is the difficult question.
-As recently as 2020, China represented over half of Asia-Pacific deal value.
+As recently as 2020, China accounted for over half of the Asia-Pacific deal value.
 By 2024, that share fell to 27%.
 Geopolitical tensions, regulatory uncertainty, and economic headwinds have made Western investors cautious.
 Some GPs are exploring "China ex-China" strategies: companies headquartered elsewhere that benefit from Chinese demand without the direct exposure.

 The return dispersion in Asia is widening.
-Bain's data shows top-quartile funds from 2017 vintage delivering IRRs above 25%, while bottom-quartile funds barely reached high single digits.
+Bain's data shows that top-quartile funds from the 2017 vintage delivered IRRs above 25%, while bottom-quartile funds barely reached the high single digits.
 More than ever, manager selection determines outcomes.

 Don't chase geography for its own sake.
 Invest where you can add value or where you have genuine conviction in the manager.
-The worst outcome is being a passive LP in an unfamiliar market with no ability to evaluate what's actually happening.
+The worst outcome is being a passive LP in an unfamiliar market, unable to evaluate what's actually happening.

 Once you're in the deal flow, how do you separate genuine opportunities from disasters?

 Research suggests 70-90% of M&A transactions fail to meet their intended objectives.
 The examples are instructive.
 HP's 2011 acquisition of Autonomy led to an $8.8 billion write-down after discovering accounting irregularities that somehow weren't caught in due diligence.
-When Verizon was acquiring Yahoo, their investigation uncovered massive data breaches affecting all 3 billion email accounts.
+During Verizon's acquisition of Yahoo, its investigation uncovered massive data breaches affecting all 3 billion Yahoo email accounts.
 The discovery reduced the purchase price by $350 million.
 Verizon at least caught it.
 Marriott acquired Starwood without discovering a reservation system breach that exposed passport numbers for millions of customers, costing them significantly in remediation.

 The pattern is consistent: problems that seem obvious in hindsight were somehow invisible during the process.